 In the grand scheme of your life, the outcomes that really matter, and that research shows genuinely create long-term happiness are ones that are almost completely within your control.
 It’s easier, and less scary, to pretend as though you are simply a cog in the wheel, but you’re not.

 If you actually put your energy toward learning to be productive, taking care of your health and wellness, improving your relationships and self-awareness, you’d have a radically different life experience.
-Every single one of those things are within your ability to change, or at least influence greatly.
+Every single one of those things is within your ability to change, or at least influence greatly.

 There are some things in life that are outside of your control.
-If you focus on them, you will miss something really important, which is the majority of your life which is the direct result of your actions, behaviors and choices.
+If you focus on them, you will miss something really important, which is the majority of your life which is the direct result of your actions, behaviors, and choices.

 7. Learn how to feel better.
 (Learn how to process complex emotions.)